leahwest7/hsf-thankyou/readme.md

-# Happy New Year from Glitch!
+# Thank You the HSF Community!

 Remix this app to make your own card.